riquenunes/origin-backend-assignment/README.md

+# Insurance Plan Advisor

 Hi there!
 This is my entry to Origin's senior backend position assignment.
-The project was made using TypeScript and Node.js because they are the technologies I work with daily and felt like was less "risky" using for the assignment.
+The project was made using TypeScript and Node.js because they are the tools I work with daily and felt less insecure about using for the assignment.

-# About the solution
+## About the solution

 I've tried taking a more domain driven approach, so you will notice that the HTTP server part of the solution was purposelly made to be very small.
-This allows us to easily test the solution without having to worry about the server itself and also allows us to easily swap the HTTP server for a different kind of server in the future (such as gRPC), if it is ever needed.
+This allows us to easily test the solution without having to worry about the server itself and also allows us to easily add different kinds of applications in the future (such as a gRPC server or even a CLI) reusing great part of the existing code.

 As far as the business logic goes, you will see that I have several `InsuranceRiskCalculator` classes (domain services), each one being concerned with calculating the risk score for a specific insurance line (auto, home, life or disability).